Data Strategy

 Our approach

-DAI Consultancy designs data operating models that reflect each organisation's scale, industry, regulatory context, and culture.
-We evaluate three primary archetypes — centralised, federated, and decentralised (data mesh) — and recommend the hybrid model that best balances enterprise control with domain agility.
+DAI Consultancy designs data operating models that reflect each organization's scale, industry, regulatory context, and culture.
+We evaluate three primary archetypes — centralized, federated, and decentralized (data mesh) — and recommend the hybrid model that best balances enterprise control with domain agility.
 For large conglomerates and government entities common in the GCC, we frequently implement federated models where a central team sets standards and provides shared infrastructure while domain teams retain ownership of their data products.

 The operating model design covers four interconnected layers.
 The strategic layer defines executive accountability (CDO or equivalent), data council composition, and strategic priorities.
 The tactical layer establishes domain data ownership, stewardship networks, and cross-functional working groups.
 The operational layer specifies how teams collaborate on daily tasks — data quality remediation, incident resolution, pipeline development, and analytics delivery.
 The enabling layer defines the technology platforms, tools, and self-service capabilities that support all three layers above.